-Thousands of Ukrainian children have been left abandoned, homeless, and institutionalized under abusive conditions.
-Over 145,000 adolescents are housed in state institutions, while an estimated 50,000 children live on the streets of major cities.
-In addition, a rapidly growing HIV epidemic has created a phenomenon of abandoned babies born to HIV-positive women lacking the support to care for their children.
+Thousands of Ukrainian children have been abandoned, left homeless, or institutionalized under abusive conditions.
+Over 145,000 adolescents are housed in state institutions, while an estimated 50,000 children live on the streets of major cities and over 1,000 children are incarcerated.